 At Burstow we recognise that our children learn in different ways and we are passionate about providing a wide variety of opportunities that will inspire them to become confident learners.
-We are on a journey to become a Forest School which will provide enrichment opportunities and inspiration to help children develop writing and maths skills in a real-life context.
+We offer outdoor learning which provides enrichment opportunities and inspiration to help children develop writing and maths skills in a real-life context.

 - It is a long-term process of regular sessions, rather than a one-off or infrequent visits; the cycle of planning, observation, adaptation and review links each session.